Identify and Rename Devices for In-Home Filtering

 Seeing multiple?
 Each network adapter (Wi-Fi, Ethernet, etc.) on the computer has a separate MAC address.
 This means that each one may appear as a separate device in Bark until merged.

-6. On your dashboard or app:
+6. On your dashboard or app, tap bark home profile at top.svg In-home Wi-Fi.

 Xbox One